- 1 Watch the Amazing Aalst Carnival Parade

 See the Carnival Prince be Crowned

 Aalst Carnival starts with the Carnival Prince being given the keys to the city, by the Mayor of the city, which assigns him leadership over the carnival for the duration of the carnival.
-The Carnival Prince will then give a speech ridiculing local politician.
+The Carnival Prince will then give a speech ridiculing local politicians.

 Join in the Carnival Parade